ponylang/pony-tutorial/getting-started/hello-world.md

 $ cd helloworld
 ```

 __Does the name of the directory matter?__ Yes, it does.
 It's the name of your program!
-When your program is compiled, the resulting executable binary will have the same name as the directory your program lives in.
+By default when your program is compiled, the resulting executable binary will have the same name as the directory your program lives in.
+You can also set the name using the --bin-name or -b options on the command line.

 ## The code